 Welcome to the Gamma Alpha homepage!
-Gamma Alpha is a cooperative house located on the south-east side of the University of Michigan campus.
+Gamma Alpha is a scientific cooperative house located on the south-east side of the University of Michigan campus.
 We are a diverse mix of graduate students who maintain a clean living space, eco-friendly habits, and a respectful environment.
-We come from a variety of fields, such as Ecology & Evolutionary Biology, Mechanical Engineering, Physics, and Environmental Engineering, but Social Work, Philosophy, and Sociology are represented as well.
+We come from a variety of fields including Ecology & Evolutionary Biology, Microbiology & Immunology, Anthropology, Cellular & Molecular Biology, Sociology, Public Health, and Law.

 LIVING AT GAMMA ALPHA

-The house has thirteen private rooms, so every resident has their own room.
-Besides that, we also have a guest room for visitors.
-Besides the rooms themselves, the house has plenty of amenities, such as:
+The house has thirteen private rooms, and every resident has their own room.
+Including these rooms, we also have a guest room for visitors.
+Besides the rooms themselves, the house has plenty of amenities including:

 - A kitchen with an gas stove and plenty of kitchen utensils and appliances

 - A living / dining room with plants and a fireplace

-- A sun room with lots of plants and a T.V.
+- A sun room with even more plants and a television

 - Laundry facilites in the basement